jesse-wei/COMP311-circuits/README.md

 - This truth table is different (only in naming) from the one given in Brent's slides.

 ## Full adder

-This and the [adder-subtractor](#adder-subtractor-4-bit), which uses full adders, are my favorite circuit designs 🙂

 ![Full adder schematic](/img/Full-adder-schematic.png)